A Brief Overview

 - The ARCH National Respite Network and Resource Center provides a free, downloadable 17-page guidebook, ABCs of Respite: A Consumer Guide for Family Caregivers.
 ARCH stands for Access to Respite Care and Help.
 The ARCH resource center also provides information and resources specific to Respite During COVID-19.

-- Military families may qualify for respite through the Program of Comprehensive Assistance for Family Caregivers (PCAFC), operated by the United States Department of Veterans Affairs.
+- Veteran’s families may qualify for respite through the Program of Comprehensive Assistance for Family Caregivers (PCAFC), operated by the United States Department of Veterans Affairs.
 The final section of this article includes additional military-specific resources.

 Modern families come in many styles.
 Primary caregivers may be parents, and they might be other relatives (kinship providers), friends, or neighbors.
 “Care recipient” is a term for anyone who requires assistance for daily living.
 “Caregiver” refers to anyone who provides regular assistance to a child or adult with a chronic or disabling conditions.